High-Quality Entity Segmentation and Grounding

+In Table~\ref{tab:abl_reason_open}(b), we compare the series of works~\cite{ren2024grounded,ke2024segment} derived from Grounded-SAM on the segmentation in the Wild (SGinW) zero-shot benchmark, which includes 25 in-the-wild zero-shot datasets.
+To account for the extensive training dataset used by Grounded-SAM, we augment the training process with most of the large-scale public segmentation datasets, including COCO~\cite{lin2014microsoft}, ADE20K~\cite{zhou2017scene}, Lvis~\cite{gupta2019lvis}, SA-1B~\cite{kirillov2023segment}, and AS-1B~\cite{wang2023all} (a joint set of AS-V2 and AS-100M).
+The results Table~\ref{tab:abl_reason_open} demonstrate that our model outperforms both Grounded-SAM~\cite{ren2024grounded} and Grounded-HQ-SAM~\cite{ke2024segment} when using large-scale datasets.
+However, we acknowledge that these comparisons may not be entirely fair as aligning the exact training data sets used is extremely challenging.

-\subsection{Ablation Studies}
+\subsubsection{Ablation Studies}

-Considering the experimental results across three tasks, we analyze the specific effect of the ResoBlend module on panoptic segmentation with a colormap design and a CLIP vision encoder.
-This design allows us to understand the influence of ResoBlend on mask quality.
-Furthermore, we conduct experiments on panoptic narrative grounding to gain a better understanding of the influence of the sampling strategy and the association module.
+Considering the experimental results across three tasks, we analyze the specific effect of the ResoBlend module, the colormap design and a CLIP vision encoder on panoptic segmentation.
+Those ablation study allows us to better understand the effect of such three kinds of design on mask quality.
+Furthermore, we conduct experiments on panoptic narrative grounding to better understand the influence of the sampling strategy and the association module.

-\paragraph{CLIP Vision Encoder.} Table~\ref{tab:abl_clip_colormap}(a) presents the results of our ablation study on the input resolution for the ViT backbone.
-Using a ViT model trained on lower image resolutions, such as 224 pixels, leads to diminished classification performance.
-This decrease in accuracy is attributed to the model's challenge in effectively recognizing small objects, which are prevalent in the COCO dataset.
+\textbf{CLIP Vision Encoder.} Table~\ref{tab:abl_clip_colormap}(a) presents the results of our ablation study on the input resolution for the ViT backbone.
+Using a ViT model trained on lower image resolutions, such as 224 pixels, leads to performance loss.
+This decrease in accuracy is attributed to the model's capacity to effectively recognize small objects, which are prevalent in the COCO dataset.

-\paragraph{Colormap Design.} Table~\ref{tab:abl_clip_colormap}(b) details the ablation study of various color assignment strategies for encoding entity segmentation masks.
+\textbf{Colormap Design.} Table~\ref{tab:abl_clip_colormap}(b) details the ablation study of various color assignment strategies for encoding entity segmentation masks.
 The first row explores color assignment based on the entity's gravity centroid, as described in Painter~\cite{wang2023images}.
 There is no significant performance difference between this centroid-based assignment and a random color assignment approach.
-This is likely because the network makes it easy to group pixels sharing the same color, regardless of the specific color used.
-Consequently, we have opted for random color assignment throughout our experiments due to its simplicity and effectiveness.
+This can be attributed to that the model can group pixels sharing the same color, regardless of the specific color used.
+Consequently, we opt for random color assignment throughout our experiments due to its simplicity and effectiveness.